ambianic/ambianic-docs/docs-md/users/quickstart.md

-# 5 Minutes Quick Start Guide
+# 5 Minute Quick Start

 Ambianic's goal is to provide helpful and actionable suggestions in the context of home and business automation.